What Is Your Body Type? Understanding Vata, Pitta, and Kapha

 The Five Elements and the Foundation of Ayurveda

 Ayurveda teaches that the human body is a microcosm of the universe.
-Everything in existence is composed of five fundamental elements, known as the Pancha Mahabhutas, which also exist within the human body.
+Everything in existence is composed of five fundamental elements, known as the Pancha Mahabhutas.
+For a deeper scientific perspective on these ancient concepts, the NCCIH provides an in-depth overview of Ayurvedic medicine.

 - Ether (Space): represents openness and space.
 In the body, it exists in cavities such as the mouth, lungs, and digestive tract.